 Stereo localization in these arrays is derived mainly by the setback distance from microphone capsules to the leading edge of the barriers.
 Barrier size is also important -- too small and the desired barrier effect is diminished, too large and unpleasant mid-frequency "bumps" begin to appear.
 The distance between the microphones will also affect the perceived width of the soundstage; there's room for variation here, but roughly "head-spaced," more or less, makes undeniable good sense and yields excellent results.
 Any angle between the barriers, inward or outward, will have its own effect.
 Each of these variables overlap with and affect all the others, so one must season to taste... wisely.

-I prefer this "quasi-binaural" type approach over coincident stereo arrays because it captures important arrival-time differences that aid in spacial imaging.
+This "quasi-binaural" approach has become widely used by nature sound recordists around the world.
+I prefer it over coincident stereo arrays because it captures important arrival-time differences that aid in spacial imaging.
 In addition, these small-ish barriers seem to stabilize the stereo field, enhancing clarity and transparency by nearly eliminating those "wavy" microphone interactions that usually accompany traditional M-S, ORTF/NOS and spaced omni arrays.
 Being highly phase coherent, these barrier arrays also deliver excellent mono compatibility.
-Most importantly, this approach seems to capture considerably greater spaciousness and depth than any other stereo technique I have worked with to date.
+Most importantly, this approach seems to capture considerably greater spaciousness and depth than any other traditional stereo technique I had worked with up to that time.

 Curt Olson, Audio Producer/Editor